hollandaise1/Python-Refresher/A Little Bit About OOP.md

   def add_interest(self):
     self.balance += self.balance * self.annual_interest
 ```
 - Objects in data structures: own objects can be stored into a list
 - Items stored as referneces: the items stored in a data structure are actually references to items
 - Objects as parameters: variable *self* can be used to references the object itself
 - Objects as attributes: objects can be stored inside other objects
 - None: keyword *None* denotes an empty reference

-- Getters & Setters: special methods that allow the client to access the hidden attributes
-- Getters:`@property` Getter should be defined before the (possible) setter method.
+- Getters & Setters: special methods that allow the client to access the hidden attributes.
+Getters: `@property` Getter should be defined before the (possible) setter method.
+Setters: `@variable_name.setter`
-- Setters: `@variable_name.setter`

 - Visibility: double underscores before a method name that hides the method from the client

-- Static members:
-- Class members are called static members, including class variables and class methods.
-- *Class Variable*:
-- Class variable is defined inside the class definition (but outside methods).
-- Variable can be used without instantiating an object out of the class.
-- *Class Methods*:
-- Class method is defined with *cls* as the first parameter.
-It also annotated as @classmethod and called as `ClassName.class_method(parameters)`

 - What is self:
 - A CLASS variable (类变量) belongs to the class and is shared by all instances of the class.
 It is defined outside any method in the class.